-Nevertheless, there's no shortage of people who dream of beating the odds and earning a living from home.
+Nevertheless, there's no shortage of workers who dream of beating the odds and earning a living from home.

-Durst, whose company Staffcentrix develops home-based and virtual career training programs, says people interested in work-at-home jobs primarily are:
+Durst, whose company Staffcentrix develops home-based and virtual career training programs, says those interested in work-at-home jobs primarily are:

 - Parents who say they want to spend more time with their children.